What You Need To Know About Radon

 Our Radon Testing over the rest

-We will use a Sun Radon Model 1030™ professional grade Active Continuous Radon Monitor designed with a passive airflow diffusion detector.
+As a certified Radon Measurement Professional I will use a Sun Radon Model 1030™ professional grade Active Continuous Radon Monitor designed with a passive airflow diffusion detector.
 The 1030 has a Solid State Photodiode Detector with a 6-chamber design paired with an advanced detection algorithm allowing for the lowest measurement uncertainty while further decreasing measurement noise and preventing radio frequency interference.
 The CR monitor will be programmed to run continuously, periodically recording the radon concentration for 48 hours and storing up to 1,650 data points.

 After the test is complete we will return to your home to retrieve the monitor and data for complete test analysis and report generation.
 If the test was part of a home inspection, we will generate one combined, easy to read and understand report for you.